 Members make an annual contribution to fund the Pool.
 The Pool acquires insurance from unrelated underwriters that are subject to a per-occurrence deductible of \$.
 Members are responsible for the first \$ of the deductible amount of each claim, while the Pool is responsible for the remaining \$.
 Insurance carriers cover all losses over \$ to the maximum limits of each policy.
-Since ce the Pool is a cooperative program, there is a joint liability among the participating members. $ \\$ - v n admittance fee.
-This amount covers the member's share of 2 st of analyzing their loss data and risk profile.
-Members contract to remain in the Pool for a minimum m of (number) year(s), and must give notice (number) year(s) before terminating participation.
-T he Interlocal Governmental Agreement is renewed automatically each year after the initial (number) year period.
-Even after termination, a member is still responsible for contributions to the Pool for any y unresolved, unreported, and in-process claims for the period they were a signatory to the interlo ocal governmental agreement.
-The Pool is fully funded by its mem ber participants.
+Since the Pool is a cooperative program, there is a joint liability among the participating members.

+Each new member pays the Pool an admittance fee.
+This amount covers the member's share of organizational expenses and the cost of analyzing their loss data and risk profile.
+Members contract to remain in the Pool for a minimum of (number) year(s), and must give notice (number) year(s) before terminating participation.
+The Interlocal Governmental Agreement is renewed automatically each year after the initial (number) year period.
+Even after termination, a member is still responsible for contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the interlocal governmental agreement.

+The Pool is fully funded by its member participants.
 Claims are filed by members with (name of third party administrator, if appropriate) which has been contracted to perform claims adjustment, loss prevention, and property appraisal services for the Pool.
-Fees paid to the third party administrator er ended, 20 were \$, which included [1], the Pool has contracted with the third party administrator to s prevention services for \$. · · · · · · · · · · · · · · · · · · · The Pool is governed by a board of directors which is comprised of one designated representative from each participating member.
+Fees paid to the third party administrator under this arrangement for the year ended , 20 were \$, which included fees for appraisal services.
+For [1], the Pool has contracted with the third party administrator to perform claims adjustment and loss prevention services for \$.

+The Pool is governed by a board of directors which is comprised of one designated representative from each participating member.
 An executive committee is elected at the annual meeting, and is responsible for conducting the business affairs of the Pool.